-3.10 In all cases, the cap exceeds the local housing need figure established under step two.
+3.11 In all cases, the cap exceeds the local housing need figure established under step two.
 As a result, the minimum local housing need figure across the Central Lancashire HMA is 1,026 dwellings per annum, as set out in Table 3.2.
 No cap is applied.
+National policy and guidance directs that this figure of 1,026 dpa is the appropriate figure against which to calculate the five year housing land supply.